-Pub/Sub and Pub/Sub Lite are both horizontally scalable and managed messaging services.
+Pub/Sub and Pub/Sub Lite are horizontally scalable and managed messaging services.
 These services can handle high volume and support large storage requirements.
 Pub/Sub is usually the default solution for most application integration and analytics use cases.
 It is feature-rich and fully managed.
 Pub/Sub Lite is recommended for applications where messaging throughput is more stable, workloads can benefit from a partition-based system, and cost is of a significant concern.

 Pub/Sub offers a broader range of features, per-message parallelism, global routing, and automatically scaling resource capacity.
 In terms of message replication, Pub/Sub guarantees synchronous replication.